-If Bigfoot is Real, Where is the Evidence?
+If Bigfoot Is Real, Where Is the Evidence?

-The Snow Walker video is one of the most controversial pieces of Bigfoot evidence ever to surface.
+The Snow Walker video was one of the most controversial pieces of Bigfoot evidence ever to surface.
 When the clip was first shown on national television it caused a tremendous sensation among cryptozoologists and ordinary folks alike.

 Sasquatch and the Yeti have fascinated people for hundreds if not thousands of years.
-However, despite the best efforts of researchers, naturalists, and tin-hat wearing conspiracy theorists, little hard evidence exists.
+However, despite the best efforts of researchers, naturalists, and tin-hat-wearing conspiracy theorists, little hard evidence exists.

 Though there are pictures out there and other evidence such as footprints and hair samples, none of it is conclusive.
 Pictures tend to be grainy and out of focus, and even seasoned investigators struggle to make sense of most of the evidence.

 Video in particular is hard to come by.
-In recent years some interesting footage has surfaced, but still the best video so far came from a 1967 expedition when Roger Patterson and Robert Gimlin shot the now-famous video of a supposed female Sasquatch walking along a creek bed.
+In recent years some interesting footage has surfaced, but still, the best video so far came from a 1967 expedition when Roger Patterson and Robert Gimlin shot the now-famous video of a supposed female Sasquatch walking along a creek bed.

 The Patterson Film was the best we had, at least until the Snow Walker video surfaced.
-Though blurry and out of focus at times, the Snow Walker clip showed exactly what researchers had been looking for: a full body shot of a Bigfoot, in the open and in action.
+Though blurry and out of focus at times, the Snow Walker clip showed exactly what researchers had been looking for: a full-body shot of a Bigfoot, in the open and in action.

 The Patterson Film

-Proponents have noted the creature's walking gate, defined musculature and body shape as evidence that this could not be a human in a suit.
-Some even point to the fact that, by it's anatomy, it's clear that the beast is female.
+Proponents have noted the creature's walking gate, defined musculature, and body shape as evidence that this could not be a human in a suit.
+Some even point to the fact that, by its anatomy, it's clear that the beast is female.
 It seems unlikely that a hoaxer would go through so much trouble.

 On the other hand, detractors claim there is testimony by individuals who claim to have been involved in the hoax, as well as circumstantial evidence that alleged Bigfoot evidence hoaxer Ray Wallace may have been in on the prank.